sjey/jekyll-now/_posts/2016-6-15-Cloud-Formation-If.md

 ---
 layout: post
-title: Adding IF condition to your cloudformation stack!
+title: Adding IF condition to your cloudformation template!
 ---

 In this post I am going to show how to add IF condition in your cloudformation template.
 The idea is to have unified cloudformation template for ELB and EC2 based healthchecks.